How Much Weed Can One Plant Produce?

 1. Adequate Preparation

-Learn about the strain by contacting the clone/seed provider, preferably in person or via video calls.
+Learn about the strain by contacting the clone/seed provider, preferably in person or via video.
 Interacting with farmers who’ve successfully grown the variety is a sure way of getting reliable grow journals.
-In addition, purchase your ideal growing medium whether it’s hydroponics or sterilized soil on time.
+In addition, purchase your ideal growing medium on time, whether hydroponics or sterilized soil.

-Good inlet and outlet fans provide consistent airflow and help in regulating room temperature.
-This is crucial during summertime to avoid crops from drying out.
+Good inlet and outlet fans provide consistent airflow and help regulate room temperature.
+This is crucial during summertime to prevent crops from drying out.
 Seasoned growers use a humidifier and dehumidifier to maintain humidity within 40-50%.

 3. Enough Lighting